-As with any job, mentoring is made more powerful if you have the right tools—tools of the trade, if you will.
-They might look a little different than other tools commonly used in work—you won’t find any hammers or electric drills here—but they are equally as important.
-Just like a teacher needs resources like a classroom, projector, textbooks, worksheets and assignments, a mentor needs the resources that will allow them to communicate with a mentee, track their progress, and build their skills.
+As with any job, mentoring is made more potent if you have the right tools—tools of the trade if you will.
+They might look a little different from other tools commonly used in work—you won't find any hammers or electric drills here, but they are equally important.
+Just like a teacher needs resources like a classroom, projector, textbooks, worksheets, and assignments, a mentor needs the resources that will allow them to communicate with a mentee, track their progress, and build their skills.

 Depending on whom you talk to, you could come up with a laundry list of appropriate tools for mentoring, so I'm only going to list some of the fundamental ones here.
 Without the right equipment, you'll have a hard time effectively planning a mentorship or managing its progress.